RePlay

 Will the event be accessible?

 Accessibility is an important part of RePlay, and further information will be shared closer to the event.
-The festival also includes an adapted sports showcase as part of the programme.

 Will food and drink be available?

 Information on food and drink will be confirmed closer to the event.
+To apply to be a food trader at the festival, please do so at this link.

 What should I wear?